 While many were skeptical regarding the possibility for FFF system manufacturers to effectively print PEEK parts without leveraging Stratasys’ patented sealed heated chamber, several materials manufacturers began producing and offering PEEK filaments.
 As 3D printing has demonstrated, there is often a way around patents, if not for commercial purposes then for internal use.
 The ability to 3D print PEEK in non-sealed chambers was made possible by advancements in materials science and thorough hardware modifications.
 For this reason, major plastics manufacturers such as SABIC, Solvay and Victrex have made some significant investments in this area.
 Smaller companies specializing in 3D printing – such as 3DXTECH in the US, 3D4Makers in the Netherlands and TreeD Filaments in Italy – have either been offering PEEK and composite PEEK filaments to their clients or providing it to the 3D printer manufacturers.

-Plastics giant Solvay may be the farthest ahead in PEEK filament development as the company launched two PEEK filaments at RAPID + TCT last April.
-This initiative represents the first step in Solvay’s plan to offer a broader portfolio of specialty polymer filaments and powders designed specifically for high-end AM applications.
-The two filaments leverage Solvay’s high-performance KetaSpire polyetheretherketone (PEEK) polymer: a neat PEEK product and a 10-percent carbon fiber-reinforced grade.
+Plastics giant Solvay may be the farthest ahead in PEEK filament development as the company launched two PEEK filaments in 2018.
+This initiative represented the first step in Solvay’s plan to offer a broader portfolio of specialty polymer filaments and powders designed specifically for high-end AM applications.
+The two filaments leverage Solvay’s high-performance KetaSpire polyetheretherketone (PEEK) polymer: a neat PEEK product and a 10-percent carbon-fiber-reinforced grade.
 Both PEEK filaments are designed to allow excellent fusion of printed layers, enable high part density and deliver exceptional part strength – including in the z-axis.
 In 2019 Solvay announced that it would be working in a close partnership with Roboze (along with Stratasys) to further develop its PEEK and PEKK offer.

 Lehmann & Voss (Lehvoss) also introduced the LUVOCOM 3F brand for filaments based on LUVOCOM PEEK.
 The product line includes two materials: the LUVOCOM 3F PEEK 9581 NT, an unfilled PEEK grade used by Roboze, and the LUVOCOM 3F PEEK 9710 BK, a carbon-fiber reinforced PEEK grade.
 Lehvoss produces and supplies the pellets while filaments are available from partners and the company is looking to work to meet specific market demands.
 LEHVOSS is playing a key role in expanding PEEK adoption by developing modified PEEK materials which can be printed without warping and without losing strength even without the Stratasys patented sealed chamber.
 This approach is opening up the PEEK market to a much wider range of systems.